ajd111/Data-Camp-Project-1/README.md

 # Data-Camp-Project-1

-Data Camp project for Stats.
+Introduction to R Data Camp project for Stats.